RichardBradley/liquibase.github.com/manual/maven.md

   </project>
 </code>

-This example configuration will execute the [[maven update|liquibase:update]] goal as part of the process-resources phase of the build.
+This example configuration will execute the [[maven_update.html|liquibase:update]] goal as part of the process-resources phase of the build.
 The parameters (database url, password, etc...) for running Liquibase are specified in the src/main/resources/liquibase.properties.

 Note that the path to the file src/main/resources/liquibase.properties could be shortened to liquibase.properties if there was only one on the classpath.